 Quality analysis

-Learn how to set up benchmarks and consensus scoring to analyze the quality of your labels.
+Learn how to utilize benchmarks and consensus scoring to analyze the quality of your labels.

 Labelbox provides two quality analysis approaches to ensure the accuracy and performance of your labels: